XORwell/activeldap-dynamic_finders/README.md

 ## Thanks

 This list may not be correct.
 If you notice mistakes of this list, please point out.

-* Kouhei Sutou: maintaining ActiveLdap
+* Kouhei Sutou for maintaining [ActiveLdap](https://github.com/activeldap/activeldap)
+* ...